Less than a decade ago, you could have wandered into a car dealership, signed a few pieces of paper and driven away in a brand new BMW 1M Coupe.

 Don’t expect that to change any time soon, either.
 As the newest performance cars get bigger and heavier and ever more shackled by electronic driver aids, and as manual transmissions become increasingly rare, a car like the 1M – with its distinctly old-school character matched with modern day reliability and interior tech – increasingly feels like the performance car sweet spot.
 Even now, the 1M’s day hasn’t yet arrived.

-So while it was those wise and enlightened souls who did wander into a BMW dealership in 2011 and buy a brand new 1M who’ll benefit from most from its steadfast refusal to lose any value, you could also buy a used one today and be reasonably confident it wouldn’t shed too much of what it owes you, if anything at all.
-But don’t get hung up on that.
-If you’re in the market for a 1M buy it instead for its lively handling balance, its punchy twin-turbocharged engine and its menacing, muscle-bound looks.
+It was those enlightened souls who bought a brand new BMW 1M in 2011 who’ll benefit from most from its steadfast refusal to lose any value.
+But you could also buy a used one today and be reasonably confident it wouldn’t shed too much of what it owes you.

 THREE MORE DEPRECIATION BUSTERS